 - 1. As you answer the risk questions, if any interventions, actions, or management decisions come to mind that are specifically related to the question, put them into the associated management box. - 2.
-If you think of something that is more general or probably should go somewhere else, drop it into the management tab that scrolls down with you.
-Then you can cut and paste it back into the more appropriate location or edit it as part of the overall management plan at the end. - 3.
-When you have evaluated each risk and provided an overall risk formulation, it is time to produce the risk plan for the complete assessment.
-This is done using the "management" tab that scrolls down with the assessment underneath the risk-formulation tab (Figure 2). - 4.
-If you select the management tab, a drop-down box with the header "current risk management plans and general actions" appears.
-Any specific risk management plans and actions for generic questions are contained within the drop-down box and can be copied across to the overall management plan in the same way as specific actions were copied into individual risk plans.
-Figure 7 shows how the suicide risk plan looks when copied into the overall assessment management plan.
+If you think of something that is more general or probably should go somewhere else, open the Safety Plan (shown in Figure 6) and enter it here.
+You can then place it in a more appropriate location later in the assessment, or edit it as part of the overall management plan at the end. - 3.
+When you have evaluated each risk and provided an overall risk formulation, it is time to produce the safety plan for the complete assessment.
+Open this by clicking the Safety Plan button (Figure 6).

+4. In the Safety Plan window, there is a button titled Current Actions (Figure 7).
+Clicking this opens a drop-down list of the management plans and actions you have entered throughout the assessment.
+You can click items in this list to insert them into the Safety Plan.